By Somali K Chakrabarti

 Rumi Darwaza was an imposing gateway, built by Asaf–ud–daula in 1784.
 The huge elaborate gate, erected just beside the Bara Imambara, is said to be modelled on one of the original gateways to Constantinople.

 The Dilkusha Palace in an Indianised European style was built by Nawab Saadat Ali Khan (ruled 1798-1814), as a hunting retreat, set in extensive grounds.
 The house is said to be modelled on Vanbrugh’s Seaton Delaval in Northumberland.

-The Chattar Manzil or Umbrella Palaces (1820s) were ‘so named for their distinctive, triple umbrella pavilaions or chatris which ornament the domes.
+The Chattar Manzil or Umbrella Palace (1820s) was ‘so named for their distinctive, triple umbrella pavilions or chatris which ornament the domes.
 It served as the palace for the rulers of Awadh and their wives.
 The larger or Greater Chattar Manzil had three storeys with tehkhanas or suites of underground rooms.
 The Lesser Chattar Manzil comprises of government offices.
 Both are impressive architectural hybrids.

 The Kaiserbagh complex was built by Nawab Wajid Ali Shah (ruled 1847-56), and was much damaged and looted in 1858.
-A baradari (a house twelve-doors) was an elegant nawabi-style pavilion, which together with gardens was an essential feature of much secular architecture in Lucknow.
-The Kaiserbagh Baradari, square in plan, stood in the middle of the palace complex, and contained a number of collonnaded halls of varying sizes.
+A baradari (a house twelve-doors) was an elegant Nawabi-style pavilion, which together with gardens was an essential feature of much secular architecture in Lucknow.
+The Kaiserbagh Baradari, square in plan, stood in the middle of the palace complex and contained a number of collonaded halls of varying sizes.

 Lucknow suffered the devastation and ruin of a British onslaught aimed at crushing the revolt during the Indian Sepoy Mutiny in 1857.